laurci/blog.ciobanu.dev/_posts/community-hackathon-2022.md

 ## The theme

 Here's where we'll take some inspiration from the **game jam** world.
 The theme will **not be overly specific** like in other hackathons.
 Instead, we will pick a vague theme that you can use as a starting point for your idea.
 Your project must be **centered around the theme** but you won't have any other limitation, so **go nuts**!
+Example of themes (these may or may not be used): **Night vs Day**, **2030**, **Running out of energy**.

+We will create a list of 20/30 themes.
+You will up-vote and down-vote them!
+The theme for the event will be randomnly chosen from the top 5.

 ## The winner